beegee-tokyo/RUI3-RAK13011/README.md

 ----

-### Arduino Open Source and RAKwireless RUI3 API
+### RAKwireless RUI3 API

-The application code is available in two versions.
-1) The first one is for the open source Arduino BSP and PlatformIO.
-It works with the WisBlock Core modules RAK4631, RAK11310 and RAK11200 (with RAK13300 LoRa module).
-The application is based on the [WisBlock-API](https://github.com/beegee-tokyo/WisBlock-API).
-Instead of running endless in the **`loop()`**, it is using timers and events to keep the MCU in idle/sleep mode as much as possible.
-2) The second version is for RUI3 and works with the RAK4631-R and the RAK3372 Core modules.
+This source code is for RUI3 and works with the RAK4631-R, the RAK3372 and the RAK11722 Core modules.

 ### ⚠️ WARNING
 > Due to a GPIO conflict with the RAK3372, The RAK13011 does not work when using Sensor Slot C. With the RAK3372 the RAK13011 must be used in another Sensor Slot.

+### ⚠️ IMPORTANT
+> Select the sensor slot in the file _**`RAK13011_switch.cpp`**_.
+This is important, because the GPIO used for interrupts is different for every Sensor Slot.

 ----